tntwyckoff/JackHenrySample/README.md

 # JackHenrySample
-Sample code exercise - Twitter statistics
+## Sample code exercise - Twitter statistics
+Please see "SolutionReadMe.docx" file in the docs folder